WeAreDotnet/dotnet-creator-cards/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Submit an Atom or RSS URL inside your creator card that belongs to your blog

 * [ ] If you do not submit an RSS or Atom URL.
-We cannot consider your feed for the upcoming aggregation feature.
+We cannot consider your feed for the aggregation feature.

 ## Content Guideline